 Steakhouse-style steaks are made in a two-step process.
-First the steaks are seared over high heat, then they are roasted in the oven until desired doneness.
+First, the steaks are seared over high heat, then they are roasted in the oven until the desired doneness.
 This way they have a caramelized crust, and a tender and juicy interior.
-The steak in the picture is served with Amy's Potatoes.
+The steak in the picture is served with Amy's potatoes.

 This wonderful recipe is perfect for a special occasion.
 Ask the butcher for the best steaks; he or she will know which ones have been properly aged and are ready to eat.

 Make sure you let the steaks stand after they come out of the oven.
 When meat is heated, all the juices move to the exterior.
 This standing time lets the juices redistribute throughout the meat so every bite is tender and juicy.